-3. Upon approval of a density bonus, the Planning Board is authorized to subsequently act on the application for preliminary and final approval of a subdivision pursuant to Chapter 202 of the Town Code (Subdivision of Land), or to the Special Use Permit Regulations and/or Floating Residential District pursuant to this Zoning Law.
-4. All deeds shall be drawn up by the applicant and submitted in draft to the Planning Board attorney for review and approval.
+3. Upon approval of a density bonus, the Planning Board is authorized to subsequently act on the application for preliminary and final approval of a subdivision pursuant to Chapter 202 of the Town Code ~~the (Subdivision of Land), Law, or to the Special Use Permit Regulations and/or Floating Residential District pursuant to this Zoning Law.~~

+4. All deeds shall be drawn by the applicant and submitted in draft to the Planning Board attorney for review and approval.
 Upon approval, Plat Notes shall be placed on any site plan or final subdivision plan reciting the deed restrictions and housing obligations of the application in conjunction with the plan.
 The approval should be conditioned upon post-approval recording of the deeds as approved and the applicant subsequently providing the Planning Board with copies of the recorded deeds, including the County Clerk's recording page.
 The final plan shall include the recording of notes indicating which lots or sites are to be set aside for the construction of affordable units and all restrictive covenants and/or deed restrictions.
 Further, all deeds associated with affordable units shall record restrictions as required in Zoning Law § 260-97 and be made part of the final approval of the project.

-5. § 260-92.7 Affordable Housing Requirements
+§ 260-92.7 Affordable Housing Requirements

-A. Any dwelling unit required to be an deed-restricted for below-market rate affordable housing units shall comply with all provisions of this section.
-The Planning Board shall deny special use permit approval for the development if the applicant does not comply, at a minimum, with the following requirements for below-market rate, affordable housing:
+A. Any dwelling unit required to be deed-restricted for below-market rate below-market rate housing units, including a second ADU, a unit within a three- or four-plex multifamily

+~~structure, within an FRD, or as otherwise required, shall comply with all provisions of this section, §260-92.7.~~ The Planning Board shall deny special use permit approval for development if the applicant does not comply, at a minimum, with the following requirements for below-market rate, affordable housing: